Discover a permanent solution to leaks on shed dormers and other flat roofs

 Another solution commonly used by residential roofing contractors is the rolled asphalt roofing, or simply rolled roofing.
-Please bear in mind that most flat roofing systems come in rolls, but each type has it’s own trade name, such as Tar & Gravel, Rubber roofing, etc., and rolled roofing usually refers to a fiberglass membrane saturated in asphalt and asphalt, and coated with stone granules – very similar to asphalt shingles.
+Please keep in mind that most flat roofing systems come in rolls, but each type has it’s own trade name, such as Tar & Gravel, Rubber roofing, etc., and rolled roofing usually refers to a fiberglass membrane saturated in asphalt and asphalt, and coated with stone granules – very similar to asphalt shingles.
 Learn more about different types of flat roofing materials.
 Rolled asphalt was a popular choice for DIY roofing projects and many residential roofing contractors would use it, as it was fairly easy to install and easy to buy from a local roofing warehouse, without any special training involved.
 Unfortunately, these roofs only last about five years, and often begin leaking even sooner, causing expensive to repair structural damages, such as those shown in the picture below.
-Because the seams of rolled asphalt roofing are sealed with roof cement and fastened with roofing nails right though the membrane, the condensation below and the ice above the rolled asphalt quickly break the seal and the roof begins to leak.
-Patching such a roof will temporarily stop the leak, but it will actually create more damages as in the meantime you allow water more time to destroy the roof decking and rafters.
+Because the seams of rolled asphalt roofing are sealed with roof cement and fastened with roofing nails right through the membrane, the condensation below and the ice above the rolled asphalt quickly break the seal and the roof begins to leak.
+Patching such a roof will temporarily stop the leak, but it will actually create more damages, as in the meantime you allow water more time to destroy the roof decking and rafters.

-We recommend to homeowners with a flat or low-slope roofs to avoid the cheap alternatives which may last you 5 years, and will cost much more the next time you have to replace it, as additional repairs of rotten wood replacement and tear-off / disposal fees add on to the total price tag.
+We recommend that homeowners with a flat or low-slope roofs avoid the cheap alternatives which may last you 5 years, and will cost much more the next time you have to replace them, as additional repairs of rotten wood replacement and tear-off / disposal fees add on to the total price tag.
 Instead, choosing a lifetime IB roof system will make your roof last for decades of leaks free performance and will reduce your cooling costs, as its Cool Roof surface will reflect almost 90% of the solar heat.
 You will also be eligible to receive up-to $1500 tax credit for installing an Energy Star rated Cool Roof, making your final price almost the same as that of a cheap leaky alternative.